Formatting instructions

 • Text in figures and tables doesn’t contribute to the word count but, again, use this wisely!
 Don’t just shove things into tables because they don’t fit in your text!

-• Note: You should assume that the markers will only read up to the word limit (i.e. 3300 words).
-We have to enforce this because some people have submitted assignments that were hugely over the word limit and it’s not fair on the markers to ask them to read so much over the word count given that we’ve already set a 10% leeway.
+• Note: You should assume that the markers will only read up to the word limit (i.e. 3000 words).
+We have had to enforce this because some people have submitted assignments that were hugely over the word limit and it’s not fair on the markers to ask them to read so much over the word count.

 • Page limit: no limit, but avoid blank pages